NCAR/climate-primer-water/doc/ch5_attribution.rst

     Ocean” trend shows a little less than a +0.5°C departure.
 Due to the oceans' ability to store heat, the global warming trend is a bit slower when they are included.
-This, then, also highlights the dependence of land temperature variability on its proximity to large water bodies.
+This, then, also highlights the dependence of land-temperature variability on its proximity to large water bodies.

     Below we highlight the dependence on the variability to (smaller) spatial scale, showing the trend for the Contiguous United States.